COVID-19 Vaccine Booster Information

 - Tuition and other related institutional charges

-To be eligible for HEERF Funds, students must be registered for summer 2021 or full-time for fall (12 credits for undergraduates/law, 9 credits for grad)
+To be eligible for HEERF Funds, students must be registered full-time for Spring 2022 (12 credits for undergraduates/law, 9 credits for grad)

 *Part-time students could receive a partial award.